 Does Health Insurance Cover Pre-existing Conditions?

-The Affordable Care Act made it illegal for marketplace health plans to deny anyone health insurance coverage based on pre-existing conditions.Compare Health Insurance Plans in Utah
+It is now illegal for marketplace health plans to deny anyone health insurance coverage based on pre-existing conditions.Compare Health Insurance Plans in Utah

 Do I Qualify for a Special Enrollment Period?